HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 cement vs concrete- person laying bricks with mortar

-Mortar is generally the same as cement, because it contains the same ingredients.
+Mortar is generally the same as cement because it contains the same ingredients.
 However, mortar mixes are often formulated to be quite thick.

 Cement vs Concrete FAQs

-You can never use cement alone, it needs to have an aggregate added to have any strength.
+You can never use portland cement alone, it needs to have an aggregate added to have any strength.

 Larger projects that don’t necessarily require workability but need high compressive strength need a concrete mixture with large or coarse aggregates.